tenfoldpath/tenfoldpath.com/about.md

 It is dedicated to my journey on the path to become a better human being.
 I hope it is some use to you.

-I am not a doctor or a registered dietitian nor do I hold any credential of any kind were taking my advice at face value regarding your health and well-being would be a good idea.
+I am not a doctor or a registered dietitian nor do I hold any credential of any kind where taking my advice at face value regarding your health and well-being would be a good idea.
-I have done my best to compile information that is vetted and valid.
+I have done my best to compile information that is vetted and valid[^1].
-However, as with all information derived from the scientific process, new information is constantly being uncovered that challenges previously held assumptions.
+However, as with all information derived from the scientific process, new research and analysis is continually refining, and sometimes challenging, previously held assumptions and beliefs.
 Please consult a professional before making any changes to your diet or exercise routine.

 Moreover, I capture the things that work _for me_.